hkhuang07/IoT-SmartGarden-ESP32-NodeJS-Wokwi/README.md

-# 🌿 IoT Smart Garden & PHP E-Commerce Platform
+# 🌿 IoT Smart Garden NodeJS & PHP E-Commerce Platform

 This repository contains the integrated final project, combining an **IoT Smart Garden** system built on ESP32/Wokwi with a **PHP Web Technology** platform for e-commerce and real-time data visualization.